Submissions

 Author Guidelines

 This advice is for authors intending to submit a manuscript to London Journal of Social Sciences.
-Before submitting an article to London Journal of Social Sciences, please ensure you have read and understood the Aims and Scope of the London Journal of Social Sciences and that you have attended to the formatting of your manuscript as detailed below.
+Before submitting an article to the journal, please ensure you have read and understood the Aims and scope of the journal and that you have attended to the formatting of your manuscript as detailed below.
 Submissions that do not comply will not be considered.
 You can download Author Guidelines.

 1-Registration

-In order to submit an article to London Journal of Social Sciences, you need to first register as an Author.
-When registering you need to explicitly tick the "Author" box.
+To submit an article to the journal, you need to first register as an Author.
+When registering you need to tick the "Author" box explicitly.

 2-Publication Fees

-The total sum will be charged to the author(s) upon acceptance of his/her article.
+The total sum will be charged to the author(s) upon editorial assessment of his/her article.
+The Editorial check assesses the paper, considering the journal’s scope, originality and merits.
+The EiC may reject the paper at this stage

 3-Withdrawal of Manuscript